Find out about typical whippet behavior traits, possible problems and easy solutions.

 2 Gradually increase the time you leave the dog alone, giving him a chance to get used to the situation without getting stressed.

 If during this training you have to leave him alone for hours, confine him in a different part of the house or garden.

 3 Ignore your dog when leaving and upon your return.
-This requires a good deal of self control especially if your find your home in a mess but understating your leaving and returning is a very important part of the training.
+This requires a good deal of self control especially if your find your home in a mess but leaving and returning quietly is a very important part of the training.

-After a few minutes call the dog to you, ask for a simple obedience exercise (like sitting) and calmly praise him.
+A few minutes after your return call the dog to you, ask for a simple obedience exercise (like sitting) and praise him.

 4 Crate train your dog to give him confidence and a safe place to go to when he feels stressed.

 5 Confine your whippet in a small, safe area.
 Leaving the run of the house only increases the anxiety of your pet and the chances of destruction.

 Consider also the possibility that your puppy or dog might just become destructive out of boredom.